Guides

 When to Get Insurance

-Get public liability insurance before you take your first order, not after.
-If you are operating from home, working at venues, or selling at markets without public liability cover, you are exposed.
+Get public liability before you take your first order, not after.
+Working from home, working at venues, or selling at markets with no public liability cover leaves you exposed.

 Review Annually

-Your insurance needs change as your business grows.
-Adding workshops, hiring staff, increasing turnover, or starting to deliver with your own vehicle all affect your cover requirements.
-Review your policy at renewal each year and update your insurer about any changes.
+Your needs shift as the business grows.
+Adding workshops, hiring staff, turning over more, or starting to deliver in your own van all change what cover you need.
+Look over your policy at renewal each year and tell your insurer about any changes.

 Read the Policy